Knowledge Editing for Large Language Models: A Survey: Methodologies

-The above categorization is based on \textbf{where} (e.g., external parameters or internal weights) and \textbf{how} (e.g., via optimization or direct incorporation) new information is introduced into the LLM.
-Specifically, methods from each category exhibit different strengths and weaknesses regarding the four crucial evaluation metrics introduced in Sec.~\ref{sec:metric}.
+\item \textbf{Local Modification}-based methods aim to \textbf{locate the related parameters} of specific knowledge in LLMs and update it accordingly to incorporate the new knowledge relevant to the edit.
+The main advantage of local modification is the possibility of only updating a small fraction of model parameters, {thereby providing considerable memory efficiency compared to memorization-based methods and computational efficiency compared to global optimization.} \end{itemize} The above categorization is achieved based on \textbf{where} (e.g., external parameters or internal weights) and \textbf{how} (e.g., via optimization or direct incorporation) new knowledge is introduced into the LLM during editing.
+Methods in each category exhibit different strengths and weaknesses regarding the four crucial evaluation metrics introduced in Sec.~\ref{sec:metric}.
 For example, external memorization prevails in scenarios that require massive editing while the computational resources are limited, as the size of the memory is controllable to fit into different requirements.
 On the other hand, global optimization is advantageous when practitioners focus more on the generality of edited knowledge, as the optimization can promote the learning of relevant knowledge~\cite{aghajanyan-etal-2021-intrinsic}.
-The taxonomy is visually illustrated in Fig~\ref{fig:categorization}, and the specific characteristics of all methods are summarized in Table~\ref{tab:comparison}.
+The taxonomy is visually illustrated in Fig.~\ref{fig:categorization}, and a more detailed demonstration of each category is presented in Fig.~\ref{fig:illustration}.